ubersejanus/celebrant-website/_services/where-to-start.md

 permalink: "/data/getting-started"
 ---

-A simple guide of the steps that lead from "Yes!" to "I do"
+A guide to the steps that lead from "Yes!" to "I do"

 ![image of preparation](/images/preparation.jpg)